meilisearch/documentation/guides/getting_started/quick_start_guide.md

 Documents are sent to MeiliSearch in JSON format.

-To be processed by MeiliSearch, all documents need one common <glossary word="field" /> which will serve as [primaryKey](/guides/main_concepts/documents.md#primary-key) for the document.
+To be processed by MeiliSearch, all documents need one common <glossary word="field" /> which will serve as [primary key](/guides/main_concepts/documents.md#primary-key) for the document.
 The value in this field must be **unique**.

 There are [several ways to let MeiliSearch know what the primary key](/guides/main_concepts/documents.md#primary-key) is, the easiest way is to have an <glossary word="attribute" /> that contains the string `id` case-insensitively.